Modeling scale-up of particle coating by atomic layer deposition: Model

 \subsection{Model normalization}

-In order to establish a comparison between these models we will use two common non-dimensional numbers: the first is the Damköhler number, which can be defined as the ratio of the characteristic reaction rate and the transport rate:
+In order to establish a comparison between the models introduced in Section \ref{sec_reactors}, we will use two common non-dimensional numbers: the first is the Damköhler number, which can be defined as the ratio of the characteristic reaction rate and the transport rate:

 For the case of a single heterogeneous process, we define the Damköhler number as:

 In the case of plug-flow models, the residence time is defined as $t_\mathrm{res}=L/u$.
 We can introduce the case of sparse nucleation ($f<1$) by defining an effective surface area $S_\mathrm{eff} = fS$.
 For the soft-saturating case, we can define a Damköhler number for each surface reaction pathway, $\mathrm{Da}_i$.